A categorical approach to additive combinatorics: Freiman Category

-Then, as needed. \end{proof}
+Then as needed. \end{proof}

-\begin{rem} The argument in the proof above can be easily extended to show that $\FR^0$ has finite coproducts.
-The nullary coproduct is the initial object.
-This construction does not yield a coproduct in $\FR$.
+\begin{rem} Unfortunately, the same construction does not yield a coproduct in the category $\FR$.
+The argument in the proof above can be easily extended to show that $\FR^0$ has finite coproducts where the nullary coproduct is the initial object. \end{rem}